SEED-platform/seed/docs/source/setup_docker.rst

 Install Docker Toolbox
 ----------------------

-Install Docker Toolbox, Docker-Toolbox_ which installs several applications including Docker, Docker Machine, and Docker Compose.
+Install Docker-Toolbox_, which installs several applications including Docker, Docker Machine, and Docker Compose.
 It is possible to install these individually as well.